GeertvanGeest/addbioschemas/README.md

 `addbioschemas` also supports the json format.

-### Option2: add the bioschemas file name to mkdocs.yml
+### Option 2: add the bioschemas file name to mkdocs.yml

 Specify the path to the yaml file in `mkdocs.yml`.
 This method only supports one metadata file.